 The Office of Service and Leadership (OSL) was also created to support student initiatives.
 Participating students gain inspiration and new friendships, while providing valuable service to others.
-Our goal is to provide our students with the opportunity to attend service trips at least once a year at no cost.
+Our goal is to provide our students with the opportunity to attend service trips at least once a semester at no cost.

 Our Most Recent Trip